rhododendrons beneath the birches

 Thuya Garden

-Wednesday-Sunday, JUNE 22-OCTOBER 2, 11-6 (11-5 SEPTEMBER & OCTOBER)
+Wednesday-Sunday, JUNE 17-OCTOBER 2, 11-6 (11-5 SEPTEMBER & OCTOBER)

 Thuya Garden, Route 3, Northeast Harbor, Me.
 Mostly formal, straight-sided beds of perennials and annuals surrounded by a rolling lawn, with informal groups of trees and shrubs at the edge of the forest, which surrounds the one-acre garden.
 Like the Asticou Azalea Garden, it was created by Charles K. Savage with plants taken from the former Bar Harbor estate of Beatrix Farrand.
-Thuya, incidentally, is the phonetic spelling of Thuja, the scientific name for cedar (Thuja occidentalis), which thrives on Mount Desert Island and which was used to build the Thuya Lodge (above).
+Thuya, incidentally, is the phonetic spelling of Thuja, the scientific name for cedar (Thuja occidentalis), which thrives on Mount Desert Island and which was used to build the Thuya Lodge.
 Suggested donation: $5.

 207-276-3727